Waning Crescent on

 Moon before descending node

-12 days after ascending node on 21 August 2081 at 00:00 in ♓ Pisces.
-The Moon is located north of the ecliptic over the following day, until the lunar orbit crosses from North to South in descending node on 3 September 2081 at 14:55 in ♍ Virgo.
+12 days after ascending node on 21 August 2081 at 00:00 in ♓ Pisces the Moon is positioned north of the ecliptic over the following day until the lunar crosses the ecliptic again from North to South in descending node on 3 September 2081 at 14:55 in ♍ Virgo.

 Moon after northern standstill

-4 days since the previous standstill on 29 August 2081 at 07:15 in ♊ Gemini when the Moon has reached North declination of ∠28.537°, the lunar orbit is extending southward over the next 8 days to face maximum declination of ∠-28.547° at the point of next southern standstill on 10 September 2081 at 20:08 in ♐ Sagittarius.
+4 days since the last northern standstill on 29 August 2081 at 07:15 in ♊ Gemini when the Moon has reached North declination of ∠28.537° the lunar orbit is extending southward over the next 8 days to face maximum declination of ∠-28.547° at the point of next southern standstill on 10 September 2081 at 20:08 in ♐ Sagittarius.

 Syzygy in 1 day